Dlogical23/capstone/README.md

 Ensure the trained model (kmeans_model.pk1) is in the root directory.
 Run the server:

+# python app.py

 The server will start at http://127.0.0.1:8000.

-*A quick aside to say along this process(at this point in particular) is where I struggled and learned the most.
+# *A quick aside to say along this process(at this point in particular) is where I struggled and learned the most.
 I gained a great deal of knowledge about FastAPI and API keys.
 Docker images and containers became home.
 Python and the CMD window became engrained in me.
 Moving on…

-API Endpoints
+# API Endpoints
 1. Root Endpoint
 URL: GET /
 Description: Check if the API is running.
 Response:

+# {
+  # "message": "API is running!"
+# }

-2. Prediction Endpoint
+3. Prediction Endpoint
 URL: POST /predict/
 Description: Predict the cluster label for given input features.
 Request Body:

+# [1, 3, 5, 7]

 Response:

+# {
+  # "cluster_label": 1
+# }

 Maintenance
 Updating the Model